 With so many stories in the news every day, it’s easy to miss developments that are relevant to you and your district, school, or classroom.
 We’ve gathered a variety of highlights in education news, from policy changes to teacher spotlights, so you can stay up to date on issues that matter to you.

 No-Zero Policies Rise in Popularity, Stirring Debate

-According to, a growing number of K-12 schools are adopting no-zero policies, sparking some debate over their effectiveness.
+According to a recent Edutopia article, a growing number of K–12 schools are adopting no-zero policies, sparking some debate over their effectiveness.
 A “no-zero” grading policy means students cannot receive a grade lower than 50 percent on an assignment or test, no matter the quality of the work or whether the assignment was handed in at all.

 Proponents of the policy maintain that some students have difficult home-life situations or learning disabilities that contribute to their low performance.
 Failing grades often encourage these students to give up rather than strive more.
 For generally high-achieving students, a single zero can disproportionately impact their overall grade, providing a misleading marker of proficiency.

 Opponents of the policy argue that giving a 50 percent for a missed assignment sends the message that there are no consequences for slacking off.
 Some students have even figured out how to cheat the system, doing little or no work one semester, and then making up for it later in the year.
 There are pros and cons on both sides of the argument, and some experts and teachers think the key is to find a middle ground and give nuanced feedback.

 DeVos Retracts Obama-Era Guidance on School Desegregation